Rafaello5555/Time-Series-Analysis/README.md

 # Contents
-Load data
+Load data : Create a time series object

-Explore data
+Explore data : Check the stationarity of the time series -->  Seasonal decomposition & Dicky-Fuller test

-Prepare data
+Prepare data : Stationarizing the series

-Model selection
+Model selection : Optimize the ARIMA parameters and create the model.
+ACF and PACF plots to identify parameters.
+Use grid search for ARIMA.
+Train the model.
+Test the model using forecasting

 Summary and next steps